AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 **Note 1:** The `rowHeight` data field allows setting the height of an indvidual row.
 Levels of the header can be also adjusted individually – see [Header: Level Height](Timeline/Header#level_height).

 **Note 2:** Timeline elements automatically adjust to the row height.
-The [Elements](Elements) section explains how to set the height elements manually.
+However, you can set their heights manually.
+To learn more, read articles in the [Elements](Elements) section, which explain how to configure different types of elements.

-In the sample below, there is a Gantt chart with the row and header height adjusted:
+In the sample below, there is a Gantt chart with the row and header height configured:

 ```
 // set the row height